gullevek/php_libraries/README.md

 ### legacy

 The old non namepsace format layout.
-This will only get bug fixes and no new development
+This is fully deprecated and will no longer be maintaned. last tested PHP 5.6 and PHP 7.0

 ### namespace